 Soitec says succession plan has 'full support' of main shareholders

-Jan 21 (Reuters) - Soitec's SOIT.PA plan to appoint a new CEO has the "full support" of its main shareholders, the French semiconductor company said on Friday, after the company's executive committee questioned the decision.
+Jan 21 (Reuters) - Soitec's SOIT.PA plan to appoint a new CEO has the "full support" of its main shareholders, the French semiconductor company said on Friday, after its executive committee questioned the decision.

 Following Pierre Barnabé's appointment as CEO on Wednesday, the executive committee sent a letter to the board of directors, seen by Reuters, describing the move as "incomprehensible" given the progress made by current CEO Paul Boudre.